Europe and Slavery. Estimating the share of slave-based activities in European economies, 1500-1850

 Central to the session will be the recently (re)discovered method of global value chain analysis, indicating the economic and financial links between different stages of investment, manufacture, trade and consumption (see f.e. the recent attention for global value chains by the World Trade Organization, annual report 2014).
 The global commodities driving early modern expansion – such as spices, sugar, tobacco, coffee, tea, etc. – are a reminder that there are long-lasting and global histories behind (contemporary) commodity chains.
 The value chain analysis can therefore be useful for historians as a way to improve our of understanding global links in economic development.
 Such a perspective brings to mind both the forward and backward linkages of slave-based colonial production, indicating these commodities were not only related to the sites and stages of production, but also to provisioning, transport and consumption.
 This reconnects the global history of unfree labor to the regional history of economic development in Europe, with direct ties ranging from the production and delivery of slave-ship victuals to the development of extensive distribution networks of colonial groceries, f.e. through home run coffee shops, bakeries, etc.

 The session builds upon a comparative approach, covering both regions that were on the forefront of the imperial expansion laying the basis for overseas slave-based production, as well as regions that may seem to have been less directly involved (Portugal, France, Great Britain, the Netherlands, Scandinavia and Germany).
 The case studies will provide indications of the share of slave-based economic activities within the larger economies of different parts of Europe.
 Such estimates can be made per nation or (sub)region.
 Contributions can be the result of collaborative team efforts.
-If the session is accepted (in the first round) for the WEHC 2018 conference in Boston, the aim is to organize a first preparatory workshop for discussion of the initial data and estimates in Amsterdam.

 - Matthias M Van Rossum, International Institute of Social History (Amsterdam), firstname.lastname@example.org,